lewdlime/leesavide.github.io/_pages/about.md

     - Drawer Nav + Simple Card Grid
     - Drawer Nav + Highlight Post + Card Grid

-For using this in the [_config.yml](https://github.com/gdg-managua/jekyll-mdl/blob/master/_config.yml) select the type of layout, rebuild the website and voilà :smile:
+For using this in the [_config.yml](https://github.com/gdg-managua/jekyll-mdl/blob/master/_config.yml) select the type of layout, rebuild the website and voilà

 ###### Contributing
 If you want to contribute to this project, please read the [CONTRIBUTING](https://github.com/gdg-managua/jekyll-mdl/blob/master/CONTRIBUTING.md) file and perform the following steps